run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 | Ezmeral | HPE Ezmeral Container Platform | See Run:ai at [Ezmeral marketplace](https://www.hpe.com/us/en/software/marketplace/runai.html){target=_blank}  |
 | Tanzu | VMWare Kubernetes | Tanzu supports _containerd_ rather than _docker_.
 See the NVIDIA prerequisites below as well as [cluster customization](customize-cluster-install.md) for changes required for containerd |

-Run:ai provides instructions for a simple (non-production-ready) [Kubernetes Installation](install-k8s.md).

-!!!
-Notes
-    * Kubernetes [recommends](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/){target=_blank} the usage of the `systemd` as the [container runtime cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker){target=_blank}.
-Kubernetes 1.22 and above defaults to `systemd`.
-    * Run:ai 2.8 or earlier Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
-Pod Security Policy is deprecated and will be removed from Kubernetes 1.25.
-As such, Run:ai has removed support for PSP in Run:ai 2.9
+Run:ai does not support [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.
+Support for [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} has been removed with Run:ai 2.9.

 ### NVIDIA

-Run:ai requires NVIDIA GPU Operator version 1.9 or 22.9 and above.
+Run:ai requires __NVIDIA GPU Operator__ version 1.9 or 22.9 and above.
 The interim versions (1.10 and 1.11) have a documented [NVIDIA issue](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

-=== "On Prem"
-    Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.
+Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the NVIDIA GPU Operator, or see the distribution-specific instructions below:

 === "EKS"
     * When setting up EKS, do not install the NVIDIA device plug-in  (as we want the NVIDIA GPU Operator to install it instead).
 When using the [eksctl](https://eksctl.io/){target=_blank} tool to create an AWS EKS cluster, use the flag `--install-nvidia-plugin=false` to disable this install.
-    * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.
+    * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the NVIDIA GPU Operator.
 For GPU nodes, EKS uses an AMI which already contains the NVIDIA drivers.
 As such, you must use the GPU Operator flags: `--set driver.enabled=false`.

 === "GKE"